A Flying Kickstart to Healing.

 In fact there also isn’t just one way to understand stress, and this can confuse matters.
 On one level stress is to be avoided, and yet from another perspective, it is a necessary part of life – unavoidable per se – perhaps even beneficial.

-For starters, it’s important to realise that fixing a damaged – or under performing – system is more than simply a matter of following a set of scientific instructions.
-Even though it’s true that a logical and rational physiological approach can be very effective, there is a certain kind of experimental, artistic element to healing.
+For starters, it’s important to realize that fixing a damaged – or under performing – system is more than simply a matter of following a set of scientific instructions.
+Even though it’s true that a logical and rational physiological approach can be very effective, there is a certain kind of experimental artistic element to healing.

 One must be able to distinguish between the kind of scenario which allows for the normal functioning of metabolism in the face of stress, and other situations where the body is failing to meet demands placed upon it – and is moving in the direction towards surviving in a kind of emergency ‘stress state’ – leading to sub-optimal results.